awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/kms-mrk-aware.md

 A test MUST attempt to encrypt and decrypt with every combination of 2 MRKs in different regions.
+A test MUST attempt to decrypt with only one of the MRKs used to encrypt.
 A test MUST attempt to encrypt and decrypt with every available [algorithm suite](../../algorithm-suites.md#algorithm-suite-id) A test MUST attempt every [standard encryption context](./encryption-context.md#standard-encryption-contexts).